vercel/next.js/docs/guides/building-forms.md

 > To learn more about HTML forms, check out the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Forms).

-## Part 2: [SERVER] Serverless Forms with Vercel and Next.js
+## Part 2: [SERVER] Serverless Forms with Next.js and Vercel

 A serverless architecture, in literal terms, does involve servers.
 The difference is that they are managed and hosted by the cloud computing companies like [Amazon Web Services](https://aws.amazon.com/lambda/), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview), [Vercel](https://vercel.com/docs/concepts/functions/introduction#serverless-functions), and [Google Cloud Platform](https://cloud.google.com/functions/).
 Being relatively new to the league, Vercel offers top-notch cloud computing services — the first among them is its ease of use.
 You can write functions both as a part of its [Functions](https://vercel.com/docs/concepts/functions/introduction) framework and Next.js Framework via [API routes](https://nextjs.org/docs/api-routes/introduction).

 Vercel empowers you to write JavaScript Serverless functions and deploy them at its edge network.
 This significantly minimizes latency because your web application runs code in a serverless architecture as close to the end-user as possible.
 It works incredibly well if you want to build lightweight and flexible applications that can be expanded or updated quickly.

-Having said that, let's jump on to the next part, where you'll be recreating these HTML forms in React using Next.js and Vercel.
+Having said that, let's jump on to the next part, where you'll be recreating these HTML forms in React using Next.js.

 Create a simple Next.js app.
 You can use the [create-next-app](https://nextjs.org/docs/getting-started#setup) for a quick start.
 In your command line terminal, run the following: